azliu0/dotfiles/latex/README.md

 3. Now that all of the asymptote is compiled, recompile the entire file with latexmk and the diagrams will show up.

 This is cumbersome and not very compatible with vimtex.
-Luckily, [there is a fix](https://tex.stackexchange.com/questions/680997/asymptote-figures-dont-appear-with-vimtex).
+Luckily, there is a way to have latexmk automatically do step 2 before step 1, which also eliminates the need for step 3; see [here](https://tex.stackexchange.com/questions/680997/asymptote-figures-dont-appear-with-vimtex).
 This is bundled into the ```notes_template``` and ```pset_template``` scripts, so there is no extra work needed to compile asymptote with this workflow!

 ### screenshot